techpmsap/S4HC_Bootcamp_2018/Prerequisites/Prerequisites.md

 ### <a name="sign-up-neo"></a>Sign up for SAP Cloud Platform Neo trial account
 You need Neo trial SAP Cloud Platform to complete standalone hands-on exercise for Workflow Service and Business Rules Service.

-1. Sign up for SAP Cloud Platform trial account from <https://account.hanatrial.ondemand.com/> by clicking on the **Register** button.
+1. Sign up for SAP Cloud Platform trial account from <https://cloudplatform.sap.com/> by clicking on the **Start your free trial** button.
 If you already have an account on the Trial landscape please login with that account
 	![](images/15.png)

 1. After you have logged in, click on **Neo Trial**